Cold Laser Therapy for Frozen Shoulder

 Photobiomodulation may influence the inflammatory component of frozen shoulder and support the biological processes involved in tissue remodelling.
 By delivering specific wavelengths of light to the shoulder capsule and surrounding structures, PBM may modulate the cellular environment in ways that support recovery alongside exercise.

-Individual responses to photobiomodulation vary.
+Individual responses to photobiomodulation therapy vary.
 Frozen shoulder typically requires a sustained course of treatment.
 The condition has a natural history of eventual resolution, but this can take 1–3 years without intervention.
 A thorough clinical assessment is recommended before commencing any treatment plan.

 The gold standard of evidence synthesis for frozen shoulder electrotherapy.
 This Cochrane review found moderate-quality evidence that LLLT plus exercise for 8 weeks was more effective than placebo plus exercise.
 Pain was reduced by 19 points on a 100-point scale (95% CI 15–23).
 Function improvements were maintained at 4 months.
 In a separate comparison, 80% of participants receiving LLLT alone reported treatment success at 6 days versus 10% in the placebo group.
 No adverse events were reported in either group.

-Hawk C et al. — 25 systematic reviews + 44 RCTs
+Hawk et al. 2017 — JMPT (25 systematic reviews + 44 RCTs)

 A comprehensive review of all conservative, non-drug, non-surgical shoulder treatments.
 The reviewers found that low-level laser therapy was the only modality with moderate evidence supporting its use across all four common shoulder conditions: impingement syndrome, rotator cuff disorders, adhesive capsulitis and non-specific shoulder pain.
 This is a significant finding — no other single modality achieved this breadth of evidence.